Planar Ising magnetization field I. Uniqueness of the critical scaling limit: First proof of the scaling limit of Phia using area measures on FK clusters

-We will approximate the magnetization $m^a$ by a two step procedure.
-First, let us fix some small dyadic scale $\rho \in \{2^{-k}\,, k\in \N \}$.
-Divide the square $[0,1]^2$ along the grid $\rho \Z^2$.
-Let $S_\rho$ be the set of $\rho$-squares thus obtained.
-For each $\rho$-square $Q\in S_\rho$, consider the annulus $A_Q:=3Q\setminus Q$ where we denote by $3Q$ the square of side-length $3\rho$ centered on $Q$.
+For the first step, we fix some small dyadic scale $\rho\in\{2^{-k}, k\in\N\}$ and divide the square $[0,1]^2$ along the grid $\rho\Z^2$.
+Let $S_\rho$ be the set of $\rho $-squares thus obtained.
+For each $\rho$-square $Q\in S_\rho$, consider the annulus $A_Q:=3Q\setminus Q$ where we denote by~$3Q$ the square of side-length $3\rho$ centered on $Q$.
 We will divide the clusters in the FK-configuration $\omega_a$ in two groups: the clusters which cross at least one annulus $A_Q, Q\in S_\rho$ and the clusters which do not cross any annulus.
 We may rewrite the magnetization $m^a$ as follows:

 Following \cite{\CamiaNewmanIsing} (with a slightly different setup here), let us show that the contribution of the second inside sum is negligible in $L^2$.
 Indeed,